 3. Structure Your Document

-- An effective HR manual should be clearly divided into several different policy categories.
+- An effective HR guide should be clearly divided into several different policy categories.
 Begin by structuring your document into a variety of categories.
 These categories can include:

 - Dress code